hakim-b/palm-ai-summarizer/README.md

 # palm-ai-summarizer
-AI text summarizer built using Next.js, Shadcn UI and Firebase.
+AI text summarizer built using Next.js (Hybrid framework for React), Shadcn UI (Tailwind Component library) and Firebase.
 <br/>
-I used this [Firebase plugin](https://extensions.dev/extensions/googlecloud/firestore-palm-summarize-text) for the summarization.
+I used this [Firebase plugin](https://extensions.dev/extensions/googlecloud/firestore-palm-summarize-text) for handling the summarization.